ImLevath/UnityBlendshapeBaker/README.md

 - **Clothing Design:**
   Bake specific body or pose morphs before exporting to clothing design tools like CLO3D or Marvelous Designer, ensuring garments fit your avatar's actual in-game shape.

+## Known Issues

+Body shape gets scaled up, you will need to scale it back down to it's original model's size

   :3